Data & ResearchAI SearchStartupsAI CitationsAEO

 Grok: The Second-Best Engine for Startups

-Grok cited startups in 25% of its citations in the most recent week, making it the second most startup-friendly engine after Claude.
+Grok cited startups at about 21% across the quarter, peaking at 25% during the late-May week, which keeps it consistently among the most startup-friendly engines alongside Claude.
 Grok's startup citations went to PostHog, Render, Fly.io, and Beehiiv, all of which were cited exclusively by Grok or by Grok and Claude together.

 Grok's startup accessibility comes from its source diversity.
-Grok pulls heavily from Reddit (50 URLs in the most recent week) and YouTube (52 URLs), platforms where startup brands often have more organic presence than they do on established editorial sites.
+Grok pulls heavily from Reddit (50 URLs in that peak week) and YouTube (52 URLs), platforms where startup brands often have more organic presence than they do on established editorial sites.
 A PostHog discussion in r/analytics or a Fly.io recommendation in r/selfhosted directly feeds Grok's recommendation system.
 These community sources are where startups compete on product quality and user enthusiasm rather than on accumulated editorial authority.

-Three brands in the study (Beehiiv, Render, Fly.io) were cited exclusively by Grok in the most recent week.
+Three brands in the study (Beehiiv, Render, Fly.io) were cited exclusively by Grok in that peak week.
 Without Grok in the tracking set, these three brands would have zero AI citations.
 For startup brands in developer tools, analytics, or content creation categories, Grok is their entire AI citation presence.

 What to do: Build Reddit presence in the subreddits where your category is discussed.
 Grok's Reddit citations come from authentic discussion threads, not promotional posts.
 Identify the 5 to 10 subreddits where your buyers ask recommendation questions, participate genuinely, and build post history.
 Reddit participation is free but time-intensive.
 The payoff is concentrated: strong Reddit presence directly drives Grok citations, and Grok is one of only two engines that gives startups meaningful citation rates.